1. Skip to content

 • The head of the NRW state government described the stabbings as an 'act of terror'

-• Two people were detained on Saturday, including a teenager and a person in a refugee center
+• Two other people were detained on Saturday, including a teenager and a person in a refugee center

 Skip next section Solingen stabbing suspect detained, local minister says